rent-a-developer/ParseTheArgs/README.md

 Prints this help screen.
 ```

-And in case something is wrong with the arguments (e.g. a required argument is missing) you get a nice error screen too:
+And in case something is wrong with the arguments (e.g. a required option is missing) you get a nice error screen too:
 ```
 Ping tool.
 Lets you check if a host is alive.

-Invalid or missing argument(s):
+Invalid or missing option(s):
-- The argument --host is missing.
+- The option --host is missing.

 Try the following command to get help:
 Ping help